mercadopago/devsite-docs/guides/online-payments/checkout-pro/integration.en.md

 >
 > Important
 >
-> Do not forget to access the Checkout Pro from another browser or log out of your Mercado Pago account before testing it, since you cannot make a payment with the same account you created the payment form.<br/>
+> Do not forget to access the Checkout Pro from another browser or log out of your Mercado Pago account before testing it since you cannot make a payment with the same account you created the payment form.<br/>

 ## Sample project